mokhlesurr031/Cefalo-Python_Assignment/README.md

 ## Instructions to follow:

-- Open console and configure virtual environments for installing necessary dependencies from requirements.txt.
+- Open console and create a virtual environment for installing necessary dependencies from requirements.txt.

 - For Scrapping and Storing datas in TinyDB used the command given below.